NHSDigital/communications-manager-api/docs/tests/sandbox/get_v1_messages_message-id/happy_path.md

 ## Scenario: An API consumer getting a message receives a 200 response

-**Given** the API consumer provides a valid routing plan when creating a batch of messages
+**Given** the API consumer provides a valid message ID when requesting a message
 <br/>
 **When** the request is submitted
 <br/>